IPL 2020: MS Dhoni’s strange tactics against Rajasthan Royals kickstart a heated debate

 At the halfway stage of the match, it seemed we would finally get a good look at Dhoni’s batting as CSK would need to push hard for a win.

-Sadly, though, it turned out to be another disappointment night for the legendary skipper’s legion of fans.
-Not because of a failure with the bat on his part, but because of some questionable tactics by him.
+Sadly, though, it turned out to be another disappointing night for the legendary skipper’s legion of fans.
+Not just because of the defeat, but because of some questionable tactics by him.

 Dhoni was expected to play a major part in the chase and lead from the front.
 But just like the first game, he only came out to bat after the loss of five wickets.
 The likes of Sam Curran, debutant Ruturaj Gaikwad and Kedar Jadhav came to the crease ahead of him, and none of them could make a significant impact as Chennai lost the game by 16 runs.

-The skipper only came out to bat in the 14th over, when his team needed an improbable 103 off 38.
+The skipper came out to bat in the 14th over, when his team needed an improbable 103 off 38.
 Dhoni could only manage 10 runs off the first 13 balls he faced but he ended up hitting three consecutive sixes in the final over of the match.
 This didn’t really help his cause as many pointed out his boundary-hitting prowess could’ve helped CSK had he batted earlier.

 On his part, Dhoni was honest when asked in the post-match presentation ceremony about his decision to bat so low down the order.